kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 Back in the early 2000's someone with strong <a href="https://jquery.com/">jQuery</a> skills was guaranteed a high-paying front end web developer job. jQuery begat <a href="https://backbonejs.org/">Backbone</a>, which begat <a href="https://angular.io/">Angular</a>, which begat React, and so on and so forth.
 </p>

-<p>In other words, the required skills for FE web developer jobs changes rapidly...always has, always will.
-But the changes from my last job search to this one are those most radical ones I've ever seen.</p>
+<p>The required skills for FE web developer jobs always change rapidly.
+But the changes from my last job search to this one are those most extreme ones I've ever seen.</p>

 <p>Front end web developers with these skillsets are THE most employable at the time of this post:</p>

 <ul>
-<li class="post__list-item" style="list-style-type:disc;"><b>TypeScript:</b> It makes unit testing easier and lets those classically-trained Java/C++ developers ramp up on JS quicker.
+<li class="post__list-item" style="list-style-type:disc;"><b>TypeScript:</b> It makes unit testing easier and lets those classically-trained Java/C developers ramp up on JS quicker.
 Speaking of testing...</li>
 <li class="post__list-item" style="list-style-type:disc;"><b>JavaScript unit testing:</b> JavaScript was initially created to be a beginner's programming language so it didn't require a culture of unit testing.
 JS has matured past the beginner level, so this simplicity is gone.
 Almost all prospective employers expect some unit test knowledge among candidates...not guru-level knowledge but <i>some</i> knowledge.</li>
 <li class="post__list-item" style="list-style-type:disc;"><b>React and its ecosystem:</b> We'll discuss this in depth in #3 on this list ;)</li>
 <li class="post__list-item" style="list-style-type:disc;"><b>Angular version 2 and higher:</b> Many businesses added Angular to their codebases before React got big.
 That legacy code is still out there and those businesses are hiring developers to maintain it as well as migrate it over to React.</li>
-<li class="post__list-item" style="list-style-type:disc;"><b>Intermediate level JavaScript knowledge:</b> If you know React and/or Angular, then employers expect your JS knowledge to be better than basic.
-You should know how to use <code>fetch</code>, <code>try/catch</code> and how to get info from JS data structures using loops.
-All this should be second nature to you.</li>
+<li class="post__list-item" style="list-style-type:disc;"><b>Intermediate level JavaScript knowledge:</b> If you know React and/or Angular, then employers expect your JavaScript knowledge to be better than basic.
+You should know how to do things like use  <code>fetch</code> and <code>try/catch</code> and extract info from data structures with loops.</li>
 <li class="post__list-item" style="list-style-type:disc;"><b>Code deployment via cloud-based apps and services:</b> We'll discuss this in depth #6 on this list ;)</li>
 </ul>
 </li>